 2. Expansionary Bias

 It has an expansionary bias.
 No government or politician would implement a contractionary policy, so this means that expenditure will keep rising and taxes would probably not rise too.

 Contractionary policy is difficult to implement because no one wants cuts in spending.
 Education, defense, and health are priorities and most people want to ensure that they are adequately funded.
 It also cannot be maintained indefinitely.
 It is considered to be a short-term tool, not a long-term solution.

 Expansionary fiscal policy can lead to a higher trade deficit, as higher income leads to more expenditure on imports and a higher negative trade balance.

 5. Crowding Out

 An expansionary policy may lead to crowding out.
-Crowding out occurs when a big government borrows money which leads to higher interest rates for the private sector, which leads to less private investment.
+Crowding out occurs when a big government borrows money.
+This leads to higher interest rates for the private sector, which ultimately leads to less private investment.

 Discretionary fiscal policy utilizes two key tools.
 The first is the discretionary portion of the budget, and the second is the tax code.